asterics/FLipMouse/Hardware/Addons/README.md

 This folder contains any additional piece of software hardware or gadget to increase the usability of the FLipmouse.
 Since there is are 2 extension headers on the FLipmouse PCB, it is easy to extend the functionality.

+## Glidepoint/Cirque Trackpad adapter

+If the force actuated mouthpiece is not sufficient for your use case, it is possible to combine the FLipMouse PCB with another type of input sensors:

+A trackpad manufactured by Glidepoint.

+An adapter PCB is available here, where it is possible to attach a different type of sensor.

+__Note:__ As of December 2021, there is no stable firmware support.
+Due to limited flash memory available, you have to flash a different firmware on your PCB (but the API is compatible with the configuration GUI).

 ## BT-module